-- All staff have a legal duty not to bully or otherwise harass other adults in the school. - Where staff come across incidents involving racist, sexist or homophobic bullying they must report these to the appropriate senior member of staff. - The Personnel Committee of the Governing Body monitors any incidents and actions taken, of racist or homophobic bullying. - All incidents of racist or homophobic bullying amongst students will be taken seriously, and must be dealt with appropriately and reported to the appropriate senior member of staff.
+- All staff have a legal duty not to bully or otherwise harass other adults in the school. - Where staff come across incidents involving racist, sexist or homophobic bullying they must report these to Rebecca Latta.
+These staff then make Nura Hassen (E&D Lead Teacher) aware.
+These incidents will be logged and are available to Governors on request. - The Personnel Committee of the Governing Body monitors any incidents and actions taken, of racist or homophobic bullying. - All incidents of racist or homophobic bullying amongst students will be taken seriously and must be dealt with appropriately and reported to Maria Townsend/Rhys Halliday on the middle campus or Matt Roberts/Kyri Neocleous on the upper campus to be dealt with.
 These will be logged and reported to Governors upon request.